stackbit-projects/super-zucchini-00024/src/pages/index.md

     title: We print and send your letters for you.
     subtitle: Because going to the Post Office is so passé.
     content: >
-      Upload your PDF, select your recipient anywhere in Canada, enjoy your time well-spent.
+      Upload your PDF, select your recipient anywhere in Canada, and send them your regards.

       Starting at $0.98.
     actions: